Second term edition

 No one, especially American citizens who have such deep love for this country, cherishes the thought of viewing their leader as 'fantasy from someone's pen.'
 However, reflecting on that 2008 gibberish about 'hope and change,' one can only conclude, the man was definitely on a course to spend more time with Wendy and Captain Hook, than focusing attention on complex adult problems smothering this country and its people.

-This writer concludes, "All the time the Peter Pan overachiever is looking for another eternal child with whom he can run away."
+"All the time the Peter Pan overachiever is looking for another eternal child with whom he can run away."
 Only to play another 18 holes.

-Most readers of OUR fairy tale would mistakenly assume this Peter Pan would select his Michelle to fill that role, but if I were 'casting' this dream, my perfect Wendy for Pete, most likely would be someone even more narcissistic than our under-achiever in Chief.......Valerie Jarrett.
+Most readers of this fairy tale, would mistakenly assume OUR Peter Pan would select his Michelle to fill that role, but if we were casting this dream, my perfect Wendy for Pete, most likely would be someone even more narcissistic than our under-achiever in Chief.......Valerie Jarrett.